 Experienced personal injury attorneys are skilled in keeping their clients "at the front of the line" when collecting on claims.
 In some cases, the attorney may believe it is better to collect on a settlement quickly rather than pursue of a trial.
 In other cases, a trial may be the best chance to recover a hefty financial reward.

 Perhaps.
-If the case goes to trial, train accident victims who were less than 50% to blame are still eligible to recover damages.
+If the case goes to trial, train accident victims who were 50% or less to blame are still eligible to recover damages.
 But the judge will reduce the financial reward proportionally to the victim's fault.
 So someone 10% at fault will receive 10% less money than if he/she was not at fault at all.5

 5.1.
 Contributing to a train accident